-To get your end of the year emails ready to send out, we have put together some content ideas that you can integrate into your Christmas email newsletter to get the creative juices flowing.
+To get your December emails ready to send out, we have put together some content ideas to inspire you.
 The ideas are divided into two categories:

 - Sales-focused Christmas newsletter ideas (ecommerce, SaaS, retail, paid apps)

 - Editorial-focused Christmas newsletter ideas (blogs, nonprofits, media, small businesses)

 👉 Psst!
 Looking for an easy way to create professional-looking Christmas newsletters?
 Opening a free Sendinblue account will give you access to over 25 responsive holiday email templates along with our intuitive drag & drop email builder.

 Christmas Newsletter Ideas for Boosting Sales